The New York Times Book Review: Studies

 In 2010, Stanford professors Alan Sorenson and Jonah Berger published a study examining the effect on book sales from positive or negative reviews in the New York Times Book Review.
-They found all books benefited from positive reviews, while popular or well-known authors were negatively impacted by negative reviews.
-Lesser-known authors benefited from negative reviews; in other words, bad publicity actually boosted book sales.
+They found all books benefited from positive reviews, while only popular or well-known authors were negatively impacted by negative reviews.
+Lesser-known authors benefited from negative reviews (i.e., bad publicity boosted book sales).

-A study published in 2012, by university professor and author Roxane Gay, found that 90 percent of the New York Times book reviews published in 2011 were of books by white authors.
-Gay said, "The numbers reflect the overall trend in publishing where the majority of books published are written by white writers."
-At the time of the report, the racial makeup of the United States was 72 percent white, according to the 2010 census (it includes Hispanic and Latino Americans who identify as white).
+A 2012 study by writer Roxane Gay found that 90% of New York Times book reviews published in 2011 were on books by white authors, whereas 2010 United States census found that only 72% of the population was White, defined as including Hispanic and Latino Americans who identify as white.